 Our Analysis and Test Results

-We took the Helium pant out on a dozen or so trips using them a little over 3-weeks during that field.
+We took the Helium pant out on a dozen or so trips using them for a little over 3-weeks.
 All of our testers were impressed with how tiny and light these pants were yet still provided pretty decent weather protection.

 The Outdoor Research Helium uses Pertex Sheild+ fabric for its weather resistance.
 Pertex Sheild+ is a PU film coating laminated to a Nylon shell that coupled with the Helium's design, offers respectable weather resistance.
 Despite its impressively low weight, these pants performed above average in our hose and shower tests, as well as in real-world use.